Liturgical-Calendar/liturgy-components-php/README.md

 > ```

 > [!NOTE]
-> Other than setting the `as` html element as a string value in the `formLabel` option, or enabling the `fornLabel` with a boolean value, we can also set `formLabel` to an associative array with the desired options.
+> Other than setting the `as` html element as a string value in the `formLabel` option, or enabling the `formLabel` with a boolean value, we can also set `formLabel` to an associative array with the desired options.
 > The following three examples are equivalent:
 > ```php
 > // EXAMPLE 1